gammasoft71/xtd/docs/internal/xtd_explanations.md

 ### xtd.core.native

+This library is a low-level API that has access to the operating system and third-party libraries.

+The role of is API is the same que l'API de le JVM of Java ou Common Language Runtime (CLR) of .Net Framework.

 ### xtd.core.native.unix

+It is a low-level library that implements the xtd.core.native interface for linux, macOS, iOs and Android.

 ### xtd.core.native.win32

+It is a low-level library that implements the xtd.core.native interface for Windows.

 ### xtd.drawing

+This library is high level API that has access only to xtd.core and xtd.drawing.native.xxx (xxx = wxwidgets or other in the future) via xtd.drawing.native interface.

+#### Rule

+* In no case xtd.drawing should do precompilation tests (#if defined ... #endif) on the GDI+ graphics.
+If there is a possible difference between GDI+ graphics, you have to use the xtd.ddrawing.native interface.

 ### xtd.drawing.native

+This library is a low-level API that has access to the GDI+ graphics.

+The role of is API is the same que l'API de le JVM of Java ou Common Language Runtime (CLR) of .Net Framework.

 ### xtd.drawing.native.wxwidgets

+It is a low-level library that implements the xtd.drawing.native interface for wxWidgets.

 ### xtd.forms

+This library is high level API that has access only to xtd.ddrawing and xtd.forms.native.xxx (xxx = wxwidgets or other in the future) via xtd.forms.native interface.

+#### Rule

+* In no case xtd.forms should do precompilation tests (#if defined ... #endif) on the GUI.
+If there is a possible difference between GUI, you have to use the xtd.forms.native interface.

 ### xtd.forms.native

+This library is a low-level API that has access to the GUI.

+The role of is API is the same que l'API de le JVM of Java ou Common Language Runtime (CLR) of .Net Framework.

 ### xtd.forms.native.wxwidgets

+It is a low-level library that implements the xtd.forms.native interface for wxWidgets.

 ## xtd tools